jhu-business-analytics/Baltimore-Police-Surveillance/README.md

 We created various pivot tables based on the - [Violent Crime Dataset](https://data.baltimorecity.gov/Crime/Violent-Crime-2014-YTD-Heat-Map/59fg-ary5).

 ## Pivot Table Analysis
-We created numerous pivot tables to visualize the dataset in the following ways.
+We created numerous pivot tables to better visualize the dataset.
+We found that the majority of crimes occur at night, and in the Northeast and Southeast districts.

 ### Crimes per Month
 ![crimes per month](https://github.com/reecewgriffith/Baltimore-Police-Surveillance/blob/master/crimes_per_month.png)